Cosme Damián Churruca: Battle of Trafalgar

-21 October dawned, and in sight of the British fleet Churruca ordered the colours to be nailed to the mast, and ordered that they should not be taken down while he still lived.
-Under the command of Churruca, the San Juan Nepomuceno demonstrated military precision, daring and efficiency, despite finding itself alone against six English ships, including HMS Defiance, HMS Tonnant, HMS Bellerophon and HMS Dreadnought.
-After being reached by a cannonball which tore his leg, Churruca died with the admiration of his enemies, who displayed his vessel in Gibraltar to visitors with his name written in golden letters above the cabin, and advising those who would enter to remove their covers, as if don Cosme Damián de Churruca y Elorza was still present.
+21 October dawned, and in sight of Nelsons's fleet Churruca ordered the colours to be nailed to the mast, and ordered that they should not be taken down while he still lived.
+Under the command of Churruca, the San Juan Nepomuceno demonstrated military precision, daring and efficiency, despite finding itself alone against six British ships, including HMS Defiance, HMS Tonnant, HMS Bellerophon and HMS Dreadnought.
+Churruca died after a British cannonball tore his leg off.
+Unable to break the circle of fire and in order to prevent the vessel sinking with all the wounded trapped below, San Juan surrendered with over 100 dead and 150 wounded on board.
 His officers kept their word, and only lowered the colours after his death.
-Unable to break the circle of fire and in order to prevent the vessel sinking with all the wounded trapped below, the San Juan surrendered with over 100 dead and 150 wounded on board.
+The British, who captured San Juan and brought it to Gibraltar, expressed their admiration for Churruca by having his name written above San Juans cabin in gold letters and advising those entered it to remove their hat as if he was still present.